Lithium-ion battery: Charging and discharging

+Constant-current constant-voltage charging

-During the constant current phase, the charger applies a constant current to the battery at a steadily increasing voltage, until the top-of-charge voltage limit per cell is reached.
+Constant current constant voltage (CC/CV) is the standard method used to charge lithium-ion cells.
+During the constant current phase, the charger applies a constant current to the battery at a steadily increasing voltage.
+Once the maximum charging voltage is reached, the charger changes to the constant voltage phase, where the voltage is held steady and the current gradually decreases, until a minimum current threshold is reached.

-During the balance phase, the charger/battery reduces the charging current (or cycles the charging on and off to reduce the average current) while the state of charge of individual cells is brought to the same level by a balancing circuit until the battery is balanced.
-Balancing typically occurs whenever one or more cells reach their top-of-charge voltage before the other(s), as it is generally inaccurate to do so at other stages of the charge cycle.
-This is most commonly done by passive balancing, which dissipates excess charge as heat via resistors connected momentarily across the cells to be balanced.
-Active balancing is less common, more expensive, but more efficient, returning excess energy to other cells (or the entire pack) via a DC-DC converter or other circuitry.
-Balancing most often occurs during the constant voltage stage of charging, switching between charge modes until complete.
-The pack is usually fully charged only when balancing is complete, as even a single cell group lower in charge than the rest will limit the entire battery's usable capacity to that of its own.
-Balancing can last hours or even days, depending on the magnitude of the imbalance in the battery.

-During the constant voltage phase, the charger applies a voltage equal to the maximum cell voltage times the number of cells in series to the battery, as the current gradually declines towards 0, until the current is below a set threshold of about 3% of initial constant charge current.

-Periodic topping charge about once per 500 hours.
-Top charging is recommended to be initiated when voltage goes below 4.05 V/cell.
+If the starting voltage of the cell is too low, a very low charging current is usually used until the voltage reaches a safe level.
+This is sometimes referred to as trickle charging.

+When charging lithium-ion batteries made of multiple cells in series, top-balancing is also often performed.

+Safety considerations

-Failure to follow current and voltage limitations can result in an explosion.
+Failure to follow current and voltage limitations can result in excessive coulombic heating of the battery, and in the case of overcharge to voltages higher than designed can lead to an explosion.

 Charging temperature limits for Li-ion are stricter than the operating limits.
 Lithium-ion chemistry performs well at elevated temperatures but prolonged exposure to heat reduces battery life.
 Li‑ion batteries offer good charging performance at cooler temperatures and may even allow "fast-charging" within a temperature range of 5 to 45 C. Charging should be performed within this temperature range.
 At temperatures from 0 to 5 °C charging is possible, but the charge current should be reduced.
 During a low-temperature (under 0 °C) charge, the slight temperature rise above ambient due to the internal cell resistance is beneficial.
 High temperatures during charging may lead to battery degradation and charging at temperatures above 45 °C will degrade battery performance, whereas at lower temperatures the internal resistance of the battery may increase, resulting in slower charging and thus longer charging times.